Defendant’s Red Alert - Section 28 Youth Justice and Criminal Evidence Act 1999

 Witnesses can feel intimidated when appearing in court, potentially affecting the quality and quantity of their evidence.
-This concern is salient when a witness is considered vulnerable or distressed by the prospect of testifying.
+This concern is salient when a witness is considered vulnerable or intimidated by the prospect of testifying.

 Section 28 of the Youth Justice and Criminal Evidence Act 1999 (YJCEA) allows for special measures to help children and vulnerable witnesses give evidence.

 Section 28 of the Act will have a momentous impact on defendants.
 It enables complainants in sexual offence cases to put forward their cross-examination and any subsequent re-examination via video recording, raising significant concerns for defendants.

 The most immediate issue for the defence is that, where cross-examination of a complainant will be submitted as a video recording to be played at trial, it must take place far sooner than usual.
 Whilst this schedule should produce higher-quality evidence in support of the complainant’s case, it could also severely hinder the defendant in providing a robust defence.